 There are candidates who are able to create convincing reasons for enrolling in an MBA program.
 Let us take the case of a candidate with no work-experience who states the following:

-Analysis: Despite lack of professional experience, the candidate is able to demonstrate his natural skill to organize & manage his pocket money and link this preliminary skill to a more evolved and professional competence related to managing financial resources!
+Analysis: Despite a lack of professional experience, the candidate can demonstrate his natural skill to organize and manage his pocket money.
+Linking this preliminary skill to a more evolved and professional competence relates to managing financial resources efficiently!

-Let us consider the case of a candidate who would like to specialise in a functional area where in which he has prior work-experience, and goes onto say the following:
+Let us consider the case of a candidate who would like to specialise in a functional area where in which she has prior work experience.
+Her answer is as follows:

 "I would like to specialise in Systems.
 I have experience in the "Software Industry", in particular to coding and software programming.
 However, since I lack knowledge of functional areas like finance and operations, I could not play an effective role in client interaction.
-These skills, I feel I would learn when I specialise in Systems from "…" Moreover, an MBA would open up new opportunities for me in the field of IT Consultancy."
+I feel I would learn these skills when I specialise in Systems from 'institute name'.
+Moreover, an MBA would open up new opportunities for me in the field of IT Consultancy."

-Analysis: The candidate is able to relate his professional experience with his intended area of study, specifically through a functional gap which may be adequately filled with a management qualification.
+Analysis: The candidate can relate her professional experience with her intended area of study.
+She aims to fill the functional gap with a management qualification.